 Facebook also uses an algorithm for detecting faces on photos and automatically adding a name to them. http://www.dailydot.com/technology/facebook-deepface-science/ (archive) (MozArchive).
 If your name is on at least one photo, every other photo with your face could be detected as you.

 More and more human communication is done electronically.
-This has the same problem as bank accounts - you pay for a basic human need.
-But that's not the most important.
 A human talking eye to eye is spontaneous.
-He knows only the person he's talking to can hear him.
+He knows that only the person he's talking to can hear him.
 Then he brings that attitude towards talking in the phone, which follows different rules - all data about when, where, and to whom you made the call is stored in the provider's database.
-In most countries the police has access to the data if they have the court order.
+In most countries, the police has access to the data if they bring a court order.
 But in Great Britain - the leader of electronic spying - three of four most used providers send all their data to police in real time: https://www.theguardian.com/world/2014/oct/10/automatic-police-access-customers-mobile-phone-records-like-cash-machine-ripa-three-ee-vodafone/ (archive) (MozArchive).
 The implications are enormous - the same organization (the police) who can fine or punish you, now has access to all your phone calls.
-People have been locked up for SMS messages before, but usually they had to physically search their phones.
+People have been locked up for SMS messages before, but usually they had to have their phones physically searched.
 This requirement disappears with the automatic system of sending messages to police.

 The same is true of internet communication.
 Most people use common tools like Gmail or Skype.
 In one of his leaked documents, Edward Snowden revealed that the NSA (National Security of America) has a program called PRISM, with which those companies cooperate.
 Since 2011, Skype gives access to your conversations to the NSA, including video recording: